 Electronic Assembly/Soldering is where electronic components are assembled and soldered onto printed circuit boards.
 The process steps include hand assembly, wave soldering, solder paste application with reflow oven, and solvent cleaning.
 Hand assembly is where components are manually assembled and soldered onto printed circuit boards.
 The process steps include flux application and hand soldering.
 Wave soldering is where components are soldered onto the printed circuit board by a wave soldering machine.
 The solder paste application with reflow oven involves the application of solder paste to pad locations on the printed circuit board through a stencil.
-Components are then surface mounted onto the printed circuit board to the printed circuit board inside the reflow oven.
+Components are then surface mounted onto the printed circuit board with a pick and place machine.
+After inspection, the surface mounted components are joined to the printed circuit board inside the reflow oven.
 The potential of pollutants into the atmosphere are organic emissions from the use of solvents and solvent-containing materials.